-Water used to wash your families clothes sitting in water tanks = bad idea
+Water sitting in storage tanks for a long time and then used to wash your families clothes = very bad idea

 Over time sediment builds up in water storage tanks - the sediment can be a safe habitat for bacteria protozoa and even viruses

 Monroe Road Laundromat does not and will not use Water Storage Tanks